 Horse Drawn Carriage tours

-After a lot of deliberation we decided to do a Pedicab Tour with Central Park Tours and it was soooo worth every penny.
+After a lot of deliberation we decided to do a Pedicab Tour with Central Park Tours, and it was soooo worth every penny.
 With a guided tour, whatever your choice would be, you simply get the full scope of what this park is all about.
 Unlike many central parks in the world, Central Park in Manhattan can fill volumes with it’s history, all the amazing activities it has and the different attractions for the whole family.

-What To Do in Central Park, NYC
+What To Do in Central Park New York

 Shakespeare in the Park – It is a free, annual event held at the Delacorte Theater in Northern Central Park.